davidanthoff/PathsAndURIs.jl/README.md

 A different take on types for URIs (and also a Path type, that should probably eventually move into its own repo).

 This is more of an experiment at the moment and _not_ production ready.
-It might eventually be picked up by the language server, where the kind of functionality here would be very useful.
+It might eventually be picked up by the language server, where the kind of functionality here would be very useful (and a slightly less developed version of this is already used internally).

 ## Overview